Twin Towers (professional wrestling): Big Boss Man

 After the Towers disbanded they once again feuded.
 Boss Man defeated Akeem at WrestleMania VI in only 1:49 despite DiBiase (who had wrestled the previous match against Jake Roberts) jumping him before the opening bell.
 He beat Akeem again on April 28, Saturday Night's Main Event XXVI, by disqualification.
 He then joined forces with former foe Hogan, primarily against Earthquake, Jimmy Hart and Dino Bravo at SummerSlam 1990 and the 1990 Survivor Series.
 He left the company in March 1993 and went to All Japan Pro Wrestling.

 Boss Man later resurfaced in World Championship Wrestling (WCW) in December 1993 as The Boss before being rebranded as The Guardian Angel.
 He subsequently turned heel and became Big Bubba Rogers again, later shortened to Big Bubba.
 Under his real name, he mostly lost.
 He returned to the WWF from September 1998 to 2003.
 He died on September 22, 2004, from a heart attack at 41 years old.

 Akeem

-After losing his feud with his former partner, Akeem dropped back down to mid-card status, and left the WWF in October 1990 and reverted to One Man Gang.
+After losing his feud with his former partner, Akeem dropped back down to mid-card status, and left the WWF in October 1990 and reverted to the One Man Gang.
 He wrestled in WCW in 1991, where he feuded with El Gigante.
 He later returned to WCW in 1995 and won the United States championship.
 He retired from wrestling in 2009.

 Reunion

-Gang and Bubba were both recruited to The Dungeon of Doom in early 1996.
+Gang and Bubba were both recruited to the WCW heel stable The Dungeon of Doom in early 1996.